 Footwear should be athletic in nature: no sandals, open-toed, or platform shoes are permitted.
 Approved outerwear, including hats and sunglasses, may be worn according to Academy guidelines (see above).
 When appropriate, sunscreen may be used.

-All athletic attire should be free of logos and messages, with the exception of GHLS and sports team logos (e.g., Lions, Spurs), provided they do not detract from the Academy culture.
+All athletic attire should be free of logos and messages, except for GHLS and sports team logos (e.g., Lions, Mavericks), provided they do not detract from the Academy culture.